 Author contributions.
 ME and DC contributed equally to this work as first authors.
-ME, DC, CP, and FB led the fieldwork.
-ME analyzed and processed the GPR and GNSS data.
-ME, DC, CP, HMJ, and FB contributed to the paper conceptualization and writing.
-ME and DC managed all data in the GIS environment and within 3D interpretation programs (OpendTect, Move).
+ME, DC, CP, FB led the fieldworks.
+ME analyzed, processed the GPR and GNSS data.
+ME, DC, CP, HMJ, FB contributed to the paper conceptualization and writing.
+ME and DC managed all data in the GIS environment and within 3D interpretation programs (OpendTect, Move), as well as they have created all the figures.
 DC realized the final 3D structural-geological model through Move software.
-DC and ME created and prepared all the figures.
 All authors reviewed and edited all the drafts.